-It is widely understood that people with an alcohol dependency who want to enter recovery should undergo a medically supervised detox.
+It is widely understood that people with an alcohol dependency who want to enter recovery should undergo a supervised detox.
 There is good reason for this guidance, as alcohol detox and withdrawal can produce highly unpredictable, even dangerous, symptoms.
-A detox is monitored by trained detox specialists who are prepared to intervene should such symptoms arise and cause a medical emergency.
+A detox is monitored by trained detox specialists who are prepared to intervene should such symptoms arise and cause an emergency.
 At the very least, a detox program is able to help reduce unpleasant symptoms and safely guide the individual to the other side and into treatment.

 Not all withdrawal symptoms, however, are so severe.
 The severity of the withdrawal symptoms is correlated to the acuity of the alcohol dependency.
 Someone with a fairly recent alcohol use disorder or who hasn’t consistently consumed large amounts of alcohol will likely experience mild alcohol withdrawal symptoms.
 A detox is still the best route to starting the recovery journey, but expectations of horrendous withdrawals would be overblown in the case of a mild alcohol use disorder.